 How do you become a mass gainer to create larger muscles?
 Larger muscles, a toned body, and a stronger self are what most people desire.
-These traits not only improve self-apprehension but also boost health, fitness, and self-esteem.
+These traits improve self-apprehension and boost health, fitness, and self-esteem.

 But the question is, how to gain muscle fast.
-The answer may be a little disappointing, but there are no QUICK or FAST methods to do so.
-Muscle building requires time, consistency and motivation, and a lot of effort.
-However, doing it the right way may bring out better than expected results.
+The answer may be disappointing, but no QUICK or FAST methods exist.
+Muscle building requires time, consistency, motivation, and effort.
+However, doing it right may bring better than expected results.

-So, let us explain to you how you can gain larger and stronger muscles step by step.
+So, let us explain how you can gain larger and stronger muscles step by step.

 Step 1: Comprehend the muscle-building process

-First, you must understand the entire process, which allows your body to grow muscles at a better rate.
+First, you must understand the entire process, which allows your body to grow muscles better.
 This process has two requirements.

 - Signal to the body

 An adequately designed weight training program gives signals to the body.
 With this, the body releases certain hormones and develops muscle.
-This includes:
+Thus, this includes:

 - a progressive overload to muscles (where you increase the exercise gradually)